ManticoreGamesInc/platform-documentation/src/references/ui.md

 ## Overview

-UI in Core includes all the 2D elements that can be used to build menus, notifications, dialog boxes, and heads up displays (HUD's).
-Creating UI Elements is mostly a drag-and-drop process, where any UI element can be added to the scene with ease.
+**UI** in Core includes all the 2D elements to build menus, notifications, dialog boxes, and heads up displays (HUD's).
+Creating UI elements is mostly a drag-and-drop process, where any UI element is added to the scene with ease.

 ## UI Elements